core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.

-1. When preparing the OSCORE option, the external_aad, and the AEAD nonce:
+1. When preparing the OSCORE option, the external_aad, the AEAD nonce:

    * The used Sender ID is the Deterministic Client's Sender ID.

+   * The element 'sender_cred' in the aad_array takes the empty CBOR byte string (0x40).

    * The used Partial IV is 0.

-   When preparing the external_aad, the element 'sender_cred' in the aad_array takes the empty CBOR byte string (0x40).

 2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the binary serialization of the aad_array from Step 1, concatenated with the COSE plaintext.